OpenVisualCloud/Intel-Tiber-Broadcast-Suite/docs/building-commands.md

 In order to properly build commands for Intel® Tiber™ Broadcast Suite's image, it is needed to gather information about the platform used for execution, and properly put those into the command.

+> **Note:** This instruction bases the examples on a configuration of one of the machines, the responses may differ.

 ## NIC-related settings

-This chapter explains how to gather the platform information regarding network card/s and Virtual Functions and use them in commands.
+This chapter explains how to gather the platform information regarding network card/s and Virtual Functions, and use them in commands.

 ### Container's IP address
-As per [`first_run.sh`](../../first_run.sh) script execution, IP address should be taken from the subnet `192.168.2.0/24`.

-.e.g. `--ip=192.168.2.2` but also matching `-p_sip 192.168.2.2`

-Otherwise, use the network defined for docker containers to determine a pool.
+Use the network defined for docker containers to determine a pool of addresses (this may also be taken from output of [`first_run.sh`](../../first_run.sh)).
 ```shell
 docker network ls
 ```

-Examplary response:
+Response example:
 ```text
 NETWORK ID     NAME           DRIVER    SCOPE
 d25f79b8d31d   bridge         bridge    local